elvisnava/DSLab-StackOverflow/lit-review.md

 TTM uses tag-word combinations and aggregates them at the corpus level, to overcome the data sparsity problem caused by short questions which makes alternatives like LDA perform poorly.
 The latent distributions on topics, tags and words are learned using Gibbs sampling.
 Later, topic distributions are inferred for the single documents.
 COUPE profiles every user by comparing their answer to a question to those of other users, and constructing counts of "wins", "ties" and "losses".
 Then, given a new question, the counts for previous questions are reshaped using topic similarity to the current question, and aggregated with simple descriptive statistics.

+**metric** Given all people that answered a particular question, they just try to predict the ranking of those answers.
+They use NDCG@k as loss, which measures 'how much the predicted ranking has a different order'

 ## IEEE 2015 - Who Will Answer my Question on StackOverflow?

 The paper aims to predict whether a certain user will answer a certain question, using a feature-based prediction approach and a social network based prediction approach.